itsmariaaa/Barcelona/README.md

 The database used is as follows: [ Baròmetre de Barcelona - Primera onada 2023 - Post-Electoral](https://w10.bcn.cat/APPS/riswestudis/editEstudi.do?reqCode=inspectById&estudiid=7360&set-locale=ca_ES)

 ### First step:
-The first thing to do is to load the packages that are used and clean the data.
+The first thing to do is to load the packages from Rstudio that are used and clean the data.
 ```` r
 library(shiny)
 library(tidyverse)